Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Limits on Anomalous Triple-Gauge-Boson Couplings

 For the $Z\gamma$ case, $N^{\mathrm{aTGC}}_{Z\gamma}(h_3^\gamma,h_4^\gamma)$ or $N^{\mathrm{aTGC}}_{Z\gamma}(h_3^Z,h_4^Z)$ are obtained in a similar way.
 The anomalous couplings influence the kinematic properties of $W\gamma$ and $Z\gamma$ events and thus the corrections for event reconstruction ($C_{W\gamma}$ and $C_{Z\gamma}$).
 The maximum variations of $C_{W\gamma}$ and $C_{Z\gamma}$ within the measured aTGC limits are quoted as additional systematic uncertainties.

-The limits on a given aTGC parameter are extracted from a Frequentist Profile Likelihood test, as explained in Sec.~\ref{sec:cs}, given the extended fiducial measurements.
-The profile likelihood combines the observed number of exclusive $V\gamma$ candidate events with $E_{\mathrm{T}}^\gamma>100$ \GeV{}, the expected signal as a function of the aTGC (Eq.~(\ref{equ:natgc})) and the estimated number of background events.

-The systematic uncertainties are included in the likelihood function as nuisance parameters with correlated Gaussian constraints.
-A point in the aTGC space is accepted (rejected) at the 95\% CL if less (more) than 95\% of the randomly generated pseudo-experiments exhibit larger profile likelihood ratio values than those observed in data.
+The limits on a given aTGC parameter are extracted from a frequentist profile likelihood test, as explained in Sec.~\ref{sec:cs}, given the extended fiducial measurements.
+The profile likelihood combines the observed number of exclusive $V\gamma$ candidate events with $E_{\mathrm{T}}^\gamma>100$ \GeV{}, the expected signal as a function of the aTGC [Eq.~(\ref{equ:natgc})] and the estimated number of background events.
+A point in the aTGC space is accepted (rejected) at the 95\% C.L. if less (more) than 95\% of the randomly generated pseudo-experiments exhibit larger profile likelihood ratio values than those observed in data.
+The systematic uncertainties are included in the likelihood function as nuisance parameters with correlated Gaussian constraints, and all nuisance parameters are fluctuated in each pseudoexperiment.

 The limits are defined as the values of aTGCs that demarcate the central 95\% of the integral of the likelihood distribution.
-The resulting allowed ranges for the anomalous couplings are shown in Table~\ref{Tab:wg_atgc} for $WW\gamma$ and $ZV\gamma$ ($V=Z, \gamma$).
+The resulting allowed ranges for the anomalous couplings are shown in Table~\ref{Tab:wg_atgc} for $WW\gamma$, $ZZ\gamma$ and $Z\gamma\gamma$.
 These results are also compared in Fig.~\ref{fig:limit} with the results from LEP~\cite{LEP} and the Tevatron~\cite{CDFpaper, D0paper, D0paper2}.

 The limits on each aTGC parameter are obtained with the other aTGC parameters set to their SM values using a one-dimensional profile likelihood fit.
 The limits on each pair of aTGC are also evaluated by the same method.
-The 95\% CL regions in two-dimensional aTGC space are shown as contours on the ($\Delta\kappa_\gamma, \lambda_\gamma$), ($h_3^\gamma,h_4^\gamma$) and ($h_3^Z$,$h_4^Z$) planes in Fig.~\ref{fig:2Dlimit}.
+The 95\% C.L. regions in two-dimensional aTGC space are shown as contours on the ($\Delta\kappa_\gamma, \lambda_\gamma$), ($h_3^\gamma,h_4^\gamma$) and ($h_3^Z$,$h_4^Z$) planes in Fig.~\ref{fig:2Dlimit}.
 Since all sensitivity of the measurement is contained in a single measurement of the $V\gamma$ cross sections in the high-$E_{\mathrm{T}}^\gamma$ regions, the likelihood ratio used to obtain the two-dimensional limits has one effective degree of freedom.
 Therefore the results of the aTGC frequentist limits found in the one-dimensional fit are identical to the corresponding limits obtained from the two-dimensional fits at the points where the other aTGC is zero as shown in Fig.~\ref{fig:2Dlimit}.